MatplotlibImreadView Example

 def setup(self):

-# Create the GUI and viewer settings, runs once at program startup
+# create the GUI and viewer settings, runs once at program start up

-# self.ui should be a QWidget of some sort, here we use a PyQtGraph ImageView
+# self.ui should be a QWidget of some sort, here we use a pyqtgraph ImageView

 self.ui = self.imview = pg.ImageView()

-def is_file_supported(self, fname):
+def is_file_supported(self, fname) -> bool:

 # Tells the DataBrowser whether this plug-in would likely be able